What time is Strictly Come Dancing: It Takes Two on TV? Who will be hosting? How will it work?

 Where is Strictly: It Takes Two filmed?

-Having previously filmed at the Television Centre and The London Studios, the latest series will filmed in The Hospital Club – the private members club for people in the creative industries.
+Having previously filmed at the Television Centre and The London Studios, the latest series will filmed in h Club London – the private members club for people in the creative industries.
 It is located in Covent Garden, London.

 What are the segments on Strictly: It Takes Two?